-SONIA KATYAL Sonia Chancellor's Katyal is Professor of Law.
+Katyal Sonia is Chancellor's Professor of Law.
 Her scholarly work focuses on intellectual property, civil rights (including gender, race and sexuality), information law, and entrepreneurship.
-Her current projects consider the intersection between technology, internet access and civil/human rights, including the to information; the right intersection between trade secrets and algorithmic discrimination; and the role of platforms in reforming current approaches to trademark law.
+Her current projects consider the intersection between technology, internet access and civil/human rights, including right to information; the intersection between trade secrets and algorithmic discrimination; and the role of platforms in reforming current approaches to trademark law.
 Professor Katyal is the co-author of Property Outlaws (Yale University Press, 2010) (with Eduardo Peñalver).
-In March of 2016, Professor Katyal was selected by U.S. Commerce Secretary Penny Pritzker to be part of the U.S. Commerce Department's Digital Economy Board of Advisors. intellectual property civil rights technology

-ORIN S. KERR Orin S. Kerr joined the faculty at Berkeley Law in July 2019.
+In March of 2016, Professor Katyal was selected by U.S. Commerce Secretary Penny Pritzker to be part of the U.S. Commerce Department's Digital Economy Board of Advisors. intellectual property civil rights technology Orin S. Kerr joined the faculty at Berkeley Law in July 2019.
 Kerr specializes in criminal procedure and computer crime law, and he has also taught courses in criminal law, evidence, and professional responsibility.
 His scholarship has been cited in more than 3,000 academic articles.
-In addition to writing law review articles, Kerr has authored popular casebooks, co-authored the leading criminal procedure treatise, and published countless blog posts at popular blogs such as the Volokh Conspiracy and Lawfare. criminal procedure computer crime criminal law evidence professional responsibility > ₩ OrinKerr
+In addition to writing law review articles, Kerr has authored popular casebooks, co-authored the leading criminal procedure treatise, and published countless blog posts at popular blogs such as the Volokh Conspiracy and Lawfare. criminal procedure computer crime criminal law evidence professional responsibility